 Have Your Pets Travel on an Empty Stomach

 Motion sickness is a real issue for pets in vehicles.
 The stress and anxiety from moving can make the symptoms even worse!
-Limiting their food can help to reduce feelings of nausea, but you cannot restrict water during your travels.
-Keeping the temperature as low as possible while driving can help to keep cats and dogs comfortable, and having some fresh air to sniff can be a lot of fun!
+Limiting their food can reduce nausea, but you cannot restrict water during your travels.
+Keeping the temperature as low as possible while driving can help keep cats and dogs comfortable, and having some fresh air to sniff can be a lot of fun!

 You might want to speak with your veterinarian about medication to manage motion sickness if you have concerns about this issue, and here is another article on how to make a move easier on your pets.

 Once you arrive at your new home, give your pets some time to explore.
 Set up their food, water, toys, and bed in a way that feels familiar.
-After you get the appropriate licenses and update the microchip ID, watch for signs of stress or abnormal behavior.
+After getting the appropriate licenses and updating the microchip ID, watch for signs of stress or abnormal behavior.